Apparent bomb threat shuts down North Hall

 “I was told there was a problem with the building,” she said.

-Schultz said her staff was divided into pairs and assigned to separate floors to inform people to get their personal belongings, shut off computers and vacate the building.
+Schultz said her staff was divided into pairs and assigned to separate floors to inform people to gather their personal belongings, shut off computers and vacate the building.

 “I think what we did was very good,” she said.
 “Everything went quick and calmly.”